 Who can participate?

 4-H’ers ages 15-18, as of January 1 of the trip year are eligible to attend CWF.
-Contact the 4-H youth advisor for your county to determine other county-specific steps to apply for CWF.
-Counties give their selected CWF youth delegates initial instructions and forms in December to send to the State 4-H Office on/before January 17.
+Contact the 4-H Youth Advisor for your County to determine other county-specific steps to apply for CWF.
+Counties give their selected CWF youth delegates initial instructions and forms in January to send to the State 4-H Office on/before March 1.

 County Selection Process